janikralj/gamanza_full_qa_auto_assignment/README.md

-BUT if we can run tests that we first make wordpress accessable with
+BUT we can run tests that we first make wordpress accessable with
 - docker-compose up db wordpress and than run tests with
 - npx playwright test